Leukemia Symptoms And Lessons: Is A Solution In Sight?

 Chronic means that the leukemia gets worse over time.
 Acute means that the leukemia gets worse quickly.

 CLL, CML, and AML are diagnosed more in adults.
 ALL is more common in children.
+Other, rarer leukemias, such as Hairy Cell leukemia, are not covered by this slideshow.

 3. Leukemia Symptoms